hedrergudene/asr-sd-pipeline/README.md

 Despite including and end-to-end solution to model design in AML, the following additional features are expected to be developed:

-- [X] Speed up diarization step by using ASR output.
+- [X] Speed up diarization step by using aligned ASR output.
 - [X] Include CTranslate2 engine in ASR components.
-- [ ] Improve preprocessing techniques to enhance diarization stability.
+- [X] Improve preprocessing techniques in an individual component to enhance stability.
+- [X] Enhance benchmark logging and CUDA capabilities checking.
 - [ ] Make sentence alignment more sensitive to short texts.